Download Venkata Kavi app

-Rare ragas: Venkata kavi has also composed in ragas such as Kannadamaruvam, Hamsageervani, Lalitagandharvam and Deeparam which do not seem to have been handled by any other major composer.
-The period and origin of these ragas calls for deeper study.
+- Rare ragas: Venkata kavi has also composed in ragas such as Kannadamaruvam, Hamsageervani, Lalitagandharvam and Deeparam which do not seem to have been handled by any other major composer.
+The period and origin of these ragas call for deeper study.

-Therefore, one can observe the state of the art as a whole and gain fresh perspectives on many historical aspects and lead to more refreshing perspectives too.
+Therefore, one can observe and gain fresh perspectives on the state of the art as a whole and on many historical aspects.